 - All information will be treated as confidential throughout the investigation.

-- Formal communication of the outcomes of the investigation will be provided in writing within 3 business days of the decisions made by the Dean of Studies.
+- Formal communication of the outcomes of the investigation will be provided in writing within 3 business days of the decisions made by the Chief Operations Officer.

 - When appropriate, disciplinary action will be taken in accordance with: